Alief Taylor High School: History

 Alief Taylor High School opened on August 13, 2001.
 The school was initially designated for freshmen and sophomores only, in an attempt to alleviate overcrowding at nearby Elsik and Hastings High Schools which, at the time, had a combined student population of over 9,000.
 It eventually expanded to accept students from 9th to 12th grades.
 Unlike Hastings or Elsik, Taylor hosts all grade levels (9-12) on the same campus.

 Academics

-In 2010, Taylor achieved the highest AP scores in the district, reporting that 77% of their students received a score of three or higher.
-Taylor's graduation rate was the highest in the district, and its dropout rate was the lowest of comparable district high schools.

 In the 2016–2017 school year, Taylor High School received a Met Standard rating from the Texas Education Agency.
 The class of 2015 averaged a score of 18 on the ACT and 1148 on the SAT.

-For the 2018–2019 school year, the school received a C grade from the Texas Education Agency, with an overall score of 78 out of 100.
-The school received a C grade in two domains, Student Achievement (score of 73) and Closing the Gaps (score of 72), and a B grade in School Progress (score of 80).
-The school did not receive any of the seven possible distinction designations.
+The school was rated Met Standard in 2017–18, received a C rating in 2018–19, was Not Rated in 2019–2020 or 2020–2021, and received a C rating in 2021–2022.

 Athletics

 Alief Taylor has one state championship, six regional titles, and eight district titles in football, track, cross country, tennis, swimming, and diving.